CraneSoftwrights/board-baseball/en/README.md

 ## Print, board, and box representations

-Print to paper any playing surface using these PNG files at 200mm x 248mm at 100% scale; suitable for both A4 and US-letter page sizes:
+Print to paper any of the playing surface using these PNG files at 200mm x 248mm dimension at 100% scale (which is suitable for both A4 and US-letter page sizes):

 - [Basic-mode play surface ](../shared/basic-board-baseball-crane.png)
 - [Extended-mode play surface ](../shared/extended-board-baseball-crane.png)
 - [SBF Single board front (dual-mode play) surface ](../shared/combo-board-baseball-crane.png)
 - [SBB Single board back surface ](../shared/back-board-baseball-crane.png)

+For the PDF burn files for laser cutters, see the [releases page](https://github.com/CraneSoftwrights/board-baseball/releases) for ZIP collections of all of the PDF, PNG, and SVG files created from the design files.

+To build new versions of the board and box representations, see the [building instructions](build.md) for how the laser burn image files in the releases ZIP collections are created from the design files.

+See the [burn directory](../burn) and [burn README](burn.md) for a collection of SVG and PNG image files of game board and box layer materials.
+In the releases page ZIP collections these repository files are included with the PDF burn files.
+The PDF burn files are not part of the git repository because unchanged republished PDF files bloat the repository due to immutable PDF metadata differences in every replacement file.

+See the [cuts directory](../cuts) and [cuts README](cuts.md) for a collection of image files for laser cutting of raw materials in preparation for engraving and cutting of game boards and box layers.

 See the [shared directory](../shared) and [shared README](shared.md) for a collection of images used in documentation.

-For board and box representations, see the [building instructions](build.md) for how the laser burn image files are created from the design files.

-See the [burn directory](../burn) and [burn README](burn.md) for a collection of image files for laser engraving/cutting of game board and box layer materials.

-See the [cuts directory](../cuts) and [cuts README](cuts.md) for a collection of image files for laser cutting of raw materials in preparation for engraving and cutting of game boards and box layers.